PKUCSS/PKUCSS.github.io/index.md

 - Award for Scientific Research at Peking University, 2018-2019 and 2019-2020
 - The Third Prize of Peking Univeristy Scholarship, 2019-2020

-## Services
+## Service
-- Reviewer: EMNLP 2023, ACL Rolling Review 2023, and AJCAI 2023
+- Reviewer: NeurIPS 2024, ACL Rolling Review 2024, EMNLP 2023, ACL Rolling Review 2023, and AJCAI 2023
 - Teaching assistant for *Introduction to Computation*, directed by Prof. [Qi Su](https://pkudh.org/service/suqi/)
 - Peking University admissions volunteer in Fujian Province